No. 14 North Carolina rolls past rival NC State 107-56

 N.C.
 State: N.C.
 State visits Boston College on Wednesday.

-UNC: The Tar Heels play another instate ACC opponent Wednesday at Wake Forest.
+UNC: The Tar Heels play another instate ACC opponent Wednesday, traveling to Wake Forest.

 ---